Generalist Equivariant Transformer Towards 3D Molecular Interaction Learning: Experiments

+In this section, we aim to answer the following three questions via empirical experiments: (1) Does modeling complexes with unified representation better captures the geometric interactions than treating each interacting entity independently with domain-specific representations (\textsection~\ref{sec:type_specific})?
+(2) Is the proposed unified representation more expressive than vanilla single-level representations or pooling-based hierarchical methods (\textsection~\ref{sec:vanilla})?
+(3) Can the proposed method generalize to different domains by learning the various underlying interaction physics (\textsection~\ref{sec:generalization})?

-This task aims to predict the affinity of two proteins given the binding complex.
-To this end, we implement sum pooling on the atom-wise representations given by our GET in each block, then normalize the obtained vectors as block-level representations.
-The same procedure are repeated on the block level to obtain the graph-level representation, which is then projected to the value of affinity by an MLP head.
-For quantitive evaluation, we adopt the following two widely used metrics~\citep{liu2021deep, luo2023rotamer, notin2022tranception}: \textbf{Pearson Correlation}~\citep{cohen2009pearson} measures the linear correlation between the predicted values and the target values; \textbf{Spearman Correlation}~\citep{hauke2011comparison} measures the correlation between the rankings given by the predicted and the target values.
+We conduct experiments on prediction of binding between proteins, small molecules and nucleic acids.
+Thus, we adopt three widely used metrics for quantitive evaluation~\citep{townshend2020atom3d, liu2021deep, luo2023rotamer, notin2022tranception}: \textbf{RMSE} is the Root Mean Square Error of the predicted value; \textbf{Pearson Correlation}~\citep{cohen2009pearson} measures the linear correlation between the predicted values and the target values; \textbf{Spearman Correlation}~\citep{hauke2011comparison} measures the correlation between the rankings given by the predicted and the target values